 The Eco Garden Pro Organic weed killer contains high-strength vinegar for effective natural weed eradication.
 It comes ready to use and should be sprayed full strength on weeds until foliage is saturated.
 It’s nonselective, so take care not to let overspray get on desirable plantings.

 Eco Garden Pro is eco-friendly and safe for honey bees, soil, and groundwater.
-It contains no harmful or toxic ingredients, so the user can feel comfortable applying it to weeds in vegetable gardens or around fruiting vines.
+It contains no harmful or toxic ingredients, so users can feel comfortable applying it to weeds in vegetable gardens or around fruiting vines.
 One gallon of this ready-to-use weed killer treats 1,000 square feet.
 Results can be seen in as little as 24 hours, and no retreating is necessary.